cory2067/solid-aggregator/README.md

 - Compute an aggregate for a study (`GET /api/aggregate`)

 # client
 A frontend for users (who want to participate in studies) and researchers (who want to open a new study).
 Note that users of normal pod providers (inrupt, solid.community, etc.) cannot submit data via this site.
 Instead, the pod must be running on my [modified server](https://github.com/cory2067/node-solid-server).
+This was built using the [Inrupt react template](https://github.com/inrupt/generator-solid-react).

 The user tab is straightforward.
 Specify any documents on your pod to grant access to, and push submit to consent to a study.